pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 ![](/uploads/ladakh_exp_pa_1.jpg)

 Because my expeditions are an extension of what I value in my work as an artist and story-teller, I carefully select the partners I work with, based on a few core variables.
 Next to the photographic potential, I am always looking for a unique and distinct hospitality angle.
-Accommodation that allows my guests to connect with the wilderness in a meaningful way, as well as allowing them to experience the nostalgic charm of the olden days.
+Accommodation that allows my guests to connect with the wilderness in a meaningful way without making compromises to comfort, as well as allowing them to experience the nostalgic charm of the olden days.

 For this expedition I am collaborating with The Ultimate Traveling Camp, who excel in combining the romance of a nomadic lifestyle with the charms of life lived under canvas.
 An incredible blend of sophisticated luxury in untamed wilderness.
 Traveling in style, while connecting with the outdoors.
-During my first visit in September 2022, I experience a truly magical energy & spirit when staying in their camps, and I’m sure you will feel the same!
+They are running camps all across the Indian subcontinent and during my first visit to Ladakh in September 2022, I experienced a truly magical energy & spirit when staying in 3 Ladakh camps.
+I’m sure you will feel the same!

 During the expedition, we will visit 3 of their camps, in 3 very distinct locations.
 Read more about the camps in the day-to-day description below.

 ![](/uploads/ladakh_exp_pa_4.jpg)